What’s the first thing you do when you get up in the morning?

 Ich gebe meinem Bruder einen Kuli.
 (I give my brother a pen.)

-Here, the subject is Ich (I), the direct object is meinem Bruder (my brother) because he’s receiving the pen, while Kuli (the pen) is the indirect object.
-Without the indirect object my sentence isn’t complete.
-Common dativ verbs in German are helfen (to help), danken (to thank), schicken (to send) and schenken (to gift/give as a gift).
+Here, the subject is Ich (I), the indirect object is meinem Bruder (my brother) because he’s receiving the pen, while Kuli (the pen) is the direct object.
+Without the indirect object, my sentence isn’t complete because there needs to be a dative noun that receives the accusative object Kuli.
+Common dativ verbs in German that act this way are schicken (to send) and schenken (to gift/give as a gift).

 Now here’s where things get tricky.
 Reflexive verbs can work either as accusative or dative entities.
 This depends on whether there’s a body part indicated or not.
 When there’s a body part, it acts as the indirect object of the sentence, giving it a dative case.
 If there’s no body part, it gives the accusative effect of a direct action.